Valentine's Day Appreciation

 That Special Day

-After the Thanksgiving and Christmas season, January can be rather dull.
+After the Thanksgiving and Christmas season, January can be dull.
 The weather outside is cold and the daylight hours are short.
-The landscape is covered with snow or dull brown.
-Valentine's Day is a welcome event in February.
+The landscape is covered with snow or a dull brown.
+Valentine's Day is a welcome season in February.

-The store shelves are stocked with Christmas items months before the big day.
-Right after Christmas, red hearts and stuffed animals appear in bright shades of red and pink to add color to our lives, a welcome sight.
+The store shelves are stocked with Christmas items many months before Christmas Day.
+When Christmas is over, the Christmas sales have ended, the red hearts and stuffed animals appear on the store shelves in bright shades of red and pink adding color to our lives!

 Growing up, I loved Valentine's Day.
-Looking forward to a day filled with romance and love was a very positive note.
-Exchanging dumb Valentine's Day cards with classmates kept the day interesting.
+Looking forward to a day filled with romance and love was exciting!
+Exchanging silly Valentine's Day cards with classmates kept the day interesting.
 Who would give me a card?
 Who would I share a card with?
-Most of the time everyone I knew received a card.
-Those little packages of cards weren't expensive!
+Most of the time everyone received several of these cards.
+Those little packages weren't expensive!
+Today, there are all types of themed and inexpensive Valentine cards for kids to share with their classmates.
+I recently picked up a package of dinosaur cards for my three year old grandson.
+They were shiny and three dimensional.

 My View of the Big Day Has Changed

-After thirty six years of marriage, I believe that showing appreciation and love to one's spouse needs to happen all year long!
+After forty four years of marriage, I believe that showing appreciation and love to one's spouse needs to happen all year long!
+Special days and dates need to be scheduled throughout the year.
 Isn't that what keeps a marriage together through the struggles of life.?
 We need to hear terms of endearment and be appreciated and affirmed throughout the year!
-My husband is much better at demonstrating love than I am.
-It's not about spending a lot of money, but instead finding little ways throughout the year to show you are thinking of the other person.
-A thoughtful gesture goes a long way in a marriage!
+My husband is even better at demonstrating love than I am.
+It's not about spending a lot of money, but instead finding little ways throughout the year to show appreciation and love for the other person.
+A thoughtful gesture or gift goes a long way in a marriage!

 Appreciating Those Around You

-In addition, showing appreciation to others in your family and circle of friends is important.
-Extend the appreciation to those you work around and even to those whom you see regularly behind the counter in your local store.
+Showing appreciation to others in your family and circle of friends is important.
+Extend the appreciation to those you work with and even to those you see regularly behind the counter in your local store.
 Letting them know how important they are to you builds relationship.
 It can make the difference in an individual's outlook on life.
 It can change their day and make them feel good about themselves and what they are doing.

 My challenge to you today is to thank, praise, or encourage someone TODAY!
 Use a kind word, buy a card or share a smile.
+Be creative!
 MAKE A DIFFERENCE IN THE LIVES OF OTHERS!